CohenArthur/rust-gistre-workshop/2_generics_collections/live_coding/README.md

 type Money = u64;
 ```

-Because this is capitalism and everyone is rich, we assume that we cannot have negative
+We can assume that we cannot have negative money.
+On the contrary, we can have up to
-money.
-On the contrary, we can have up to 18446744073709551615 monies, Jeff Bezos style.
+18446744073709551615 monies (`u64::MAX`), Jeff Bezos style.

 A bank should be a collection of money, for exemple by keeping a list of accounts associated
 with someone's name.
 You should add methods to your bank in order to ease up adding up
-a new account or adding money to an account (we can't lose money under capitalism, obviously).
+a new account or adding money to an account.

 Here's a non-exhaustive list of methods you could add: